About the Opportunity

 - visiting oncology and neurology.

 Community based care is further supported by a men's and women's health centre, chronic pain clinic, methadone clinic, walk-in clinic, and youth clinic at the local high school.

 Physicians and all staff at St. Martha's Regional Hospital take great pride in providing high-quality care to patients and value collegiality in the work place.
 Also, St. Martha's Regional Hospital has the most active cross-specialty, accredited Continuing Medical Education (CME) program in the province.
 Additionally, they offer regular medical staff social events.
 SMRH has an extremely helpful, efficient and friendly staff who make working here a pleasure.

-Duties include full scope of practice as a hospitalist providing care to patients within the Eastern Zone and participating in call.
+Duties include full scope of practice as an ophthalmologist in providing care to patients within the eastern zone and participating in call.

-The physician will be responsible to the Zone Department Head of Family Practice for their professional responsibilities and quality of practice, and will operate within the Medical Staff Bylaws of the Nova Scotia Health Authority.
+The physician will be responsible to the Zone Department Head of Surgery for their professional responsibilities and quality of practice, and will operate within the Medical Staff Bylaws of the Nova Scotia Health Authority.

 - eligible for licensure with the College of Physicians and Surgeons of Nova Scotia (CPSNS)

-- eligible for certification with the College of Family Physicians of Canada (CFPC)
+- eligible for certification with the Royal College of Physicians and Surgeons of Canada (RCPSC)

 - membership with the Canadian Medical Protective Association (CMPA)